-8.1.
-Records of disciplinary proceedings are maintained by the Vice Provost for Student Affairs.
-No record of the disciplinary proceedings shall be entered in the student's official College file until a final decision, and if appropriate disciplinary sanctions, are rendered and any appeals are concluded.
-Disciplinary records shall be maintained as specified in TC's Document Retention Policy.

-8.2.
-All disciplinary proceedings, the identity of individuals involved in particular disciplinary matters, and all disciplinary files, testimony and findings shall be kept confidential to the extent possible.
+- 8.1.
+Records of disciplinary proceedings are maintained by the Director of Graduate Student Life & Development.
+No record of the disciplinary proceedings shall be entered in the student's official College file until a final decision, and if appropriate disciplinary sanctions are rendered and any appeals are concluded.
+Disciplinary records shall be maintained as specified in TC's Document Retention Policy. - 8.2.
+All disciplinary proceedings, the identity of individuals involved in particular disciplinary matters, and all disciplinary files, testimony, and findings shall be kept confidential to the extent possible.